 The doctoral program in nursing is designed to prepare expert nurse-scholars who will advance the development of knowledge for the discipline; contribute to the science of nursing; advance healthcare through teaching, research and leadership; and improve the health of society.
 Students will be exposed to a breadth of information and theories, and discuss and debate opposing ideas.
 The program is grounded in philosophical and foundational core nursing knowledge as well as knowledge of research methodologies and methods.
 The student’s focus of substantive inquiry provides the context for the application of foundational knowledge.

 This 54-credit (minimum) program leads to the Ph.D. degree in nursing.
 An M.S in nursing is required for entry.
 The program offers strong cores in both nursing science and research.
 Two graduate-level statistics courses are required.
 Concentrations of nursing education and healthcare outcomes courses are offered to prepare not only nurse scientists, but also those who will assume roles as faculty members in schools of nursing and nurse researchers in healthcare settings.
-Students also select graduate-level cognate courses, which support the dissertation topic or its methods, and are usually taken in schools or departments other than nursing.
+Students also select graduate-level cognate courses, which support the dissertation topic or its methods.

 A seminar format is used for most nursing courses.
 Inherent in this decision is the faculty’s belief that nursing education fosters collegiality, collaboration, leadership and professional growth.
 To that end, the faculty will facilitate learning by inviting the review and critique of selected topics and readings.
 Students also select readings appropriate to the topic for seminar discussion.
 Within a supportive environment, students are encouraged to challenge and debate ideas and to work towards extending each other’s thinking.
 Thus, the responsibility for learning rests with the student and his or her commitment to scholarship and the advancement of the science of nursing.